-In this context, this means teachers (and any interventions involving them) can only do so much to close achievement gaps.
-It may also explain why teachers and administrators in districts with a sizable “disadvantaged” student body cheat/fudge numbers with some regularity, as shown by the cheating scandals.
+Unfortunately, this means teachers and administrators – and interventions involving them – can only do so much to close achievement gaps.
+It may also explain why teachers and administrators in districts with a sizable “disadvantaged” student body “cheat” or fudge numbers with some regularity, as shown by the cheating scandals.
 Once you “fix” the environment such that the playing field is level (i.e. equal access to top-notch schools, teachers, etc.), then variation in student performance (whether in the classroom or on standardized tests) results more from student differences than teacher/school differences.
-As such, I posit that the insistence on closing achievement gaps enables cheating – and could further stigmatize disadvantaged students since such cheating implies they can’t make it otherwise; methinks that’s the last thing one should communicate to these students.
+As such, I posit that the insistence on closing achievement gaps enables cheating – and could stigmatize disadvantaged students since such cheating implies they can’t make it otherwise; methinks that’s the last thing one should communicate to these students.
 Thus, I believe education reform should not focus on achievement gaps between racial/ethnic groups; rather, it should focus on improving overall achievement.

 C. Do Cheaters Always Win?

 To wrap up this analysis, let’s see if cheaters do win.
 That is, does cheating and its prevalence (whether academic or administrative) diminish the value of an education for non-cheaters?

 A group of researchers studied peer effects in academic cheating – that is, external influences (e.g. other students) that lead one to cheat.
 Early in the paper, there is a foreboding statement: